77Vincent/wen/content.en/posts/my-interview-questions-for-senior-full-stack-engineer.md

 #### Round Robin

 `Round Robin` is a load balancing algorithm that distributes requests to each server in the server list in turn.
 For example, with three servers, requests are distributed to A, B, C, A, B, C, A, B, C... in turn.

 > Similar algorithms include weighted round-robin, which distributes requests to servers based on server load.

 ### How to evaluate a system

 Four dimensions: security, reliability, performance, and cost.
-四字诀：安全可靠，无廉价美。

 ![image of system-requirement pyramid](/images/aws-well-architected-framework/aws-well-architected-framework.png "system-requirement-pyramid")

 ### CDN

 `CDN` (Content Delivery Network) is a distributed network used to cache and distribute static resources, improving website performance and user experience.

 1. Reduce latency by placing resources closer to the client.
 2. Reduce the network bandwidth and load on the origin server.